thomasdarimont/keycloak-spring-training/labs/lab201_oauth_tools/readme.md

 ![img_2.png](img_2.png)

-You can now use the example flows
+You can now use the example flows.

+Execute the following flows and observe the responses.

+- Code Flow
+- Refresh Flow
+- Code Flow with PKCE
+- Client Credentials Grant Flow
+- Resource Owner Password Credentials Flow (ROPC)